-During the six months ended June 30, 2022, we continued to expand and diversify our portfolio with the addition or renewal of more than 40 partners, which included the following:
+During the nine months ended September 30, 2022, we continued to expand and diversify our portfolio with the addition or renewal of more than 55 partners, which included the following:

-- In our Home & Auto sales platform, we announced our new partnership with Furnitureland South and extended our agreements with Cardi's, Generac Power Systems, Home Zone, Mathis Brothers, Mattress Warehouse, Mitsubishi Electric Trane HVAC, NAPA AutoCare, New South Window Solutions, Sleep Number and Sit 'N Sleep. - In our Diversified & Value sales platform, we extended our program agreement with Fleet Farm. - In our Health & Wellness sales platform, we expanded our network through our new partnerships with Buffalo Veterinary Group, Rarebreed Veterinary Partners, Service Corporation International and Suveto and extended our agreements with Encore Vet Group and Lucid. - · We expanded our partnership with AdventHealth to offer CareCredit as the primary patient financing solution across nationwide footprint. - In our Lifestyle sales platform, we extended our program agreements with Guitar Center, Kevin Jewelers, Kymco, Reeds, Sweetwater, Suzuki and Suzuki Marine. - · We launched our SetPay Pay in 4 buy now, pay later solution on the Clover point-of-sale and business management platform from Fiserv. - We completed the sales of a total of \$3.8 billion of loan receivables associated with our program agreements with Gap Inc. and BP during the second quarter of 2022, and recognized a gain on sale of \$120 million included within other income in our condensed consolidated statement of earnings.
+- In our Home & Auto sales platform, we announced our new partnerships with Bassett, Floor & Decor and Furnitureland South and extended our agreements with Cardi's, Generac Power Systems, Home Zone, Ivan Smith Furniture, Mathis Brothers, Mattress Warehouse, Metro Mattress, Mitsubishi Electric Trane HVAC, NAPA AutoCare, New South Window Solutions, Regency Furniture Showrooms, Sleep Number and Sit 'N Sleep. - In our Digital sales platform, we extended our program agreement with Shop HQ. - In our Diversified & Value sales platform, we extended our program agreement with Fleet Farm. - In our Health & Wellness sales platform, we expanded our network through our new partnerships with Buffalo Veterinary Group, Mission Veterinary Partners, Rarebreed Veterinary Partners, Service Corporation International, Smile Design Dentistry and Suveto and extended our agreements with Encore Vet Group, Interdent, Lucid and Sono Bello. - · We expanded our partnership with AdventHealth to offer CareCredit as the primary patient financing solution across nationwide footprint. - · We announced our integration with Sycle, to deliver a comprehensive financing solution suite. - In our Lifestyle sales platform, we announced our new partnership with American Trailer World and extended our program agreements with Guitar Center, Janome, Kevin Jewelers, Kymco, Reeds, Sweetwater, Suzuki and Suzuki Marine. - · We launched our SetPay Pay in 4 buy now, pay later solution on the Clover point-of-sale and business management platform from Fiserv. - We completed the sales of a total of \$3.8 billion of loan receivables associated with our program agreements with Gap Inc. and BP during the second guarter of 2022, and recognized a gain on sale of \$120 million included within other income in our condensed consolidated statement of earnings.